hslatman/tailscale-balena-rpi/README.md

 * A [Balena](https://www.balena.io/cloud/) account
 * A [Tailscale](https://tailscale.com/) account
-* A Raspberry Pi (this project has been tested with a RPi 3)
+* A Raspberry Pi (this project has been tested with RPi 2 and 3)
 * [Another device](https://tailscale.com/download) with Tailscale installed

 You need to create a new Balena application or use an existing one and prepare an SD Card with BalenaOS.
-The example has currently only been tested with a Raspberry Pi 3 and BalenaOS version `2.60.1+rev1.prod`.
+The example has currently been tested successfully with a Raspberry Pi 3 (using BalenaOS versions `2.60.1+rev1.prod` and `balenaOS 2.56.0+rev2.prod`) and a Raspberry Pi 2 (using BalenaOS `2.48.0+rev1.prod`) using the current Dockerfile.template file.
-In case a different BalenaOS version is used, the `tailscale` Dockerfile.template should be updated to use this different version also, otherwise there may be issues when retrieving the kernel headers or compiling the WireGuard kernel module.
+In case a different BalenaOS version is used, the `tailscale` Dockerfile.template _may_ have to be updated to use a different version also, otherwise there may be issues when retrieving the kernel headers or compiling the WireGuard kernel module.

 Using the Balena CLI you can run this project as follows: